Wataane/AES-implementation/README.md

 # AES-implementation
-Simple execution of Encryption and Decryption of AES and DES Its a Python-based tool for encrypting and decrypting text using AES and DES algorithms.
+Simple execution of Encryption and Decryption of AES and DES.
+Its a Python-based tool for encrypting and decrypting text using AES and DES algorithms.

 ## Installation